AHMahi/MIMIC-IV-Hospital-ED-Analytics/README.md

-# 🏥 MIMIC-IV-ED Hospital ED Analytics

----

-## Multimodal Clinical Monitoring in the Emergency Department (MC-MED)
+## Multimodal Clinical Monitoring in the Emergency Department (MC-MED) - Dataset information & structure

 📁 Due to GitHub's file size limits, datasets are not stored in this repo.
 🔗 Access it directly from [PhysioNet – MC-MED](https://physionet.org/content/mc-med/)
----

-## Project Objective

-**Reducing Emergency Department Overcrowding and Improving Resource Allocation.**

----

-## Problem Overview

-1. Missed Early Patient Deterioration
-2. Unexpected ED overcrowding
-3. Resource Misallocation for Acuity Levels
-4. Predicting Admissions & Dispositions
-5. Disproportionate Resource Use by Frequent ED Patients

-**Possible Stakeholders**: ED Nursing Manager, Emergency Physicians, Hospital Executive Team.

 ---